Portland Landscape Designer Appreciates Diversity of Dogwood Trees

 Traditional dogwoods (Cornus Florida and Cornus Kousa) have a wide oval solid green leaf and a 20′ or more wide round canopy.
 ‘Summer Gold’ was created by local Crispin Silva who is a delight.
 His curiosity and enthusiasm about plants has inspired many people in Portland including me.
 People here refer to his plants as “Crispin’s Creations”.

-‘June Snow’ can be the single tree in your backyard because she has it all, grace, fall color, and an amazing floral display.
+‘June Snow’ can be the single tree in your small city backyard because she has it all, grace, fall color, and an amazing floral display.

 ‘June Snow’ Dogwood matures at 30′ tall and spreads to 40′ wide.
 She has an arching shape and while bigger than typical dogwoods She has the most graceful silhouette even in winter.
 I use her to create light shade for medium to medium small landscapes.
 Too big for your typical row house back yard that is only 20′ wide, with another ten feet she can be the single beloved tree.
 She was introduced by J. Frank Schmidt Company also near Portland, Oregon.